Nordic Saga Tours logo

 FAQ

-Is Jewish heritage significant in the Baltic States?
+Is Jewish Heritage Significant in the Baltic States?

 Yes, Jewish heritage is highly significant in Lithuania, Latvia, and Estonia, though its presence and impact vary across the three countries.

-Why is Vilnius often called “Jerusalem of the North”?
+What is “Jerusalem of the North”?

 Vilnius is often called the "Jerusalem of the North" because it was a major center of Jewish learning, culture, and religious scholarship in Eastern Europe before World War II.
 This nickname reflects its deep historical significance to Jewish life, much like Jerusalem holds a central place in Jewish heritage.